 - Sprains: Sprains affects ligaments and strains affect muscles.
 They are associated with trauma, or more activity than you are used to.

 - Gout: A type of arthritis caused by a build-up of uric acid in the body and formation of crystals in the joint of your big toe.
 This causes severe pain and inflammation even at rest.

 - Bunion: A bony swelling at the base of the big toe that can be painful and difficult to walk on.
 Affects women particularly who wear pointed shoes.

 - Plantar fasciitis: Irritation of the tough band of tissue (fascia) that runs under the sole of the foot.
 Symptoms include heel pain first thing in the morning and are associated with walking or running.

-- Morton's neuroma: An irritation of the nerve between the toe bones due to compression and causes sharp, severe pain.
-Although the exact cause is unknown, a number of problems such as wearing high-heeled shoes or having flat feet can aggravate this condition.
+- Morton’s neuroma: An irritation of the nerve between the toe bones due to compression and causes sharp, severe pain.
+Wearing high-heeled shoes or having flat feet can aggravate this condition.

 - Tendonitis: Achilles tendonitis can also cause pain and stiffness in the back of the heel as well as around the ankle.

 When do I see my GP?

 Initial treatment of PRICE (protection, rest, ice, compression and elevation) can be very effective.
 However, you should seek advice if the following applies to your pain:

 - If your whole foot is painful, heavy and swollen, it may be a sign of oedema.